North-east India (Bihār, Bengal)

-The Navagrahā (or the nine seizers) represent the deified planets, playing a role in the destiny of beings.
-The remarkable state of preservation of the work, coupled with the sculptor’s fine workmanship, makes it easy to distinguish the different deities.
+The Navagrahā represent the divinised planets, playing a role in the destiny of beings.
+The work is well-preserved, with all nine deities intact.
 The varied positions and sinuous modelling give the bas-relief an elegant appearance, underlined by the refinement of the black stone.
-The faces of the divinities are modelled with surprising delicacy, with a sense of detail that testifies to the virtuosity of the sculptor.
-The asymmetry of the cut-out gives the whole a seductive dynamism.
+The faces of the divinities are surprisingly delicately modelled, with a sense of detail that testifies to the sculptor’s virtuosity.
+It is also worth noting that each of them is depicted with its attributes, and its mount in the lower frieze, making it easy to identify them.